 After installing the new cell, you’ll need to reconnect it to the control box.
 Ensure it fits tightly.
 Refer to your user’s manual for specific setup details.
 Don’t forget to schedule a cleaning reminder.

 Get My Free Pool Care Checklist

 Download my free, printable pool maintenance checklist to help you accomplish regular pool care tasks for any type of swimming pool.

 If you keep your salt cell clean and properly maintained, it should work without a problem for at least five years.
 Always pay attention to any warning messages, and ensure your pool is chemically balanced.
-Fortunately, it’s pretty easy to keep your salt cell working great, so your pool is always ready to enjoy!
+Fortunately, keeping your salt cell working great is pretty easy, so your pool is always ready to enjoy!

 Questions about salt cell replacement?
 Shoot me a message.